 - 1 baguette

-- Cut the baguette into 1/2-inch or so slices, but don’t cut all the way though the bread; the goal is for the slices to remain attached at the bottom.
-One easy way to keep yourself from cutting through the bread is to place a chopstick alongside each side of the bread and slice the bread stopping when the knife hits the chopsticks.
-You can use the handles of wooden spoons as well.
+- Cut the baguette into ½-inch or so slices, but don’t cut all the way through the bread; the goal is for the slices to remain attached at the bottom.
+One easy trick is to place a chopstick alongside each side of the bread before you slice into the bread, so that you'll be forced to stop when the knife hits the chopsticks.
+You can use the handles of wooden spoons for this as well.

 - Spread the garlic butter on each side of all of the slices of the bread, trying to keep the bread attached at the bottom.